> the year is 2025

 > read innovator’s dilemma

-> okay, I’ll build enterprise software
+> okay — enterprise software

-> will blindside the incumbent with my AI
+> blindside the incumbent with AI

-> startups have speed
+> startups move fast

-> but the incumbents have LLMs too
+> incumbents have LLMs too

-> /claude give me a moat
+> /claude, give me a moat

-> OK, I need to pick a vertical
+> pick a vertical

-> software is eating the world
+> software eats the world

-> I will sell software to bankers
+> I’ll sell to bankers

-> I will 5x their workflows (then replace them, shhh)
+> 5x workflows (then replace them, shhh)

-> openai is paying her $500/hr to work spreadsheets
+> openai pays $500/hr for spreadsheets

-> knowledge work is too cheap to meter
+> knowledge work: too cheap to meter

 option 1: go to the party

-> researcher rushes over to me
+> researcher rushes over

 > I’VE GOT IT

-> I will sell data to the labs
+> sell data to the labs

-> this was the real gold rush
+> the real gold rush

-> …don’t sell the picks and shovels
+> don’t sell picks and shovels

-> …just dig for gold
+> just dig

 > $100M ARR

-> my data moves the species forward
+> my data moves the species

 > free money